KxSystems/docs/docs/basics/peach.md

 ### Globals

-The function `f` is executed within the slaves, unless the list `x` is a single-item list, in which case the function is executed within the main kdb+ thread.
+The function `f` is executed within the secondary processes, unless the list `x` is a single-item list, in which case the function is executed within the main kdb+ thread.

 !!! info "Only the main kdb+ thread may update global variables"